armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 Make sure you specify the following fields so that the Dinghyfile can create a pipeline with stages:

 * `.application`: The name of the application where pipelines will be created or updated.
 If the application does not exist, it will be created.
 * `appmetadata`: Key/value pairs where you can define application metadata, such as whether Canary analysis is enabled (`"canary": "true"`).
-Note that no validation is done for these configurations.
+Note that no validation is done for this field.
 Make sure that you model it after pipeline JSON that you know works.
 * `.pipelines`: An array of pipelines; each item defines a pipeline within the pipeline.
 You can have zero, one, or more pipelines in a Dinghyfile.
 * `.pipelines[*].application`: The name of the application where pipelines will be created or updated.
 It must match the top-level `.application` field.
 * `.pipelines[*].name`: The name of the pipeline.